 Onset typically occurs several hours after ingesting the offending food or compound and may persist for several hours or days.
-In some cases symptoms may take 48 hours to emerge.
+In some cases, symptoms may take 48 hours to arrive.

 Some people are intolerant to several groups of foods, making it harder for doctors to determine whether it might be a chronic illness or food intolerance.
-Identifying which foods are culprits can take a long time.
+Identifying which foods are the culprits can take a long time.